pran-7-5/eco_style/README.md

 ```
 I live in heaven, the ideal world so everything here is opposite to what you know so far.

 King is a slave here.
-(Because he misbehaved in the past)
+(Because he misbehaved in the past, it was clear that kings son won't be a king, has to be decided by challenge)
 You have to criticize everything, there is no God here.
 We don't give guns to police, police are afraid of you, people beat up police, and govt employees all the time, and only woman police can stop a girl after 6 pm.
-(Yeah, it should be all the time not only from 6 pm)
+(Yeah, it should be all the time, not only from 6 pm, women police have a shortage right now.)
 Wood is more expensive than gold and diamond.
 Water, salt, lemons, mangoes, pickles, rice, and dal are free here.
 Well, everything can be free here if you take the right steps.

 Marijuana has been legal here since its discovery, again at the opposite price from the world, in 3 dollars you get 25 grams whereas in the USA you will get 3 grams for 25 dollars that too is grown by chemical fertilizers.

-Here the best food in the world is 1 dollar and the worst is 100 dollars.
+Here the best food in the world is 1 dollar and the worst is 100 dollars(5 star hotels).
 You don't have access also, because you have killed an animal so you can't go in and buy it directly.
 No special permissions, it's guarded by you won't believe who.
 Well, there is no easy way to do this, your state must surrender and admit your mistakes first.

 Vegan Breakfast + lunch + evening + dinner is less than 1 dollar.